lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 A review of *The Essential Writings of Erasmus Darwin* explicitly describes the barrier to study posed by *Zoonomia*’s length: “Anybody who has tried to read Erasmus Darwin’s *Zoonomia* or his *Botanic Garden* will be familiar with the *longeurs* of those extraordinary compositions and be prepare to turn with relief to the brief selections of important passages which are offered here.”
 (Poynter 111) The value of the abridgement is that it can “introduce more readers to one of the more colourful characters in English scientific history than have ever been gained by the original texts.”
 (Poynter 112)

+Literary study tends to value the exceptional and the interesting. \[I know I saw someone I could cite for this--- maybe Underwood or Piper on twitter?\] The question of this chapter is, what characterizes “normal” texts in the 1790s?
+How might we understand the priorities and features of the 1790s print mediascape if we examine it through ordinary, unremarkable documents?

+\[How can I pose my question/thesis in a way that doesn’t necessarily ‘give away’ my methods too soon?
+Do I have to just lead in with some generalizations?\]

 This dissertation has been centrally concerned with textual selection.
 In this final chapter, I wish to experiment with a perverse and speculative form of textual selection: true randomness.
 The value of speculative computing, as a methodology in a liminal space between the humanities and computer science, lies in its ability to be useless in a thought-provoking way.
 Of course one would not seriously suggest that we study literary history through texts chosen at random... but what would happen if we did it anyway?
 To write this chapter, I used a random number generator to choose \[X\] texts from the ESTC. \[LITERARY BLUF - last thing to write\]

+The perversity of this method might seem like a bad-faith interpretation of literary studies, or an attempt to debunk or hoax literature scholarship.
+If scholars expend considerable expertise in order to select specific illustrative texts to support their arguments about a period of literature, why should it “work” to skip that expertise?
+If I produce an analysis from random texts, doesn’t that mean that other scholars’ choices of texts don’t matter?
+But I do this experiment in part to understand why literary analysis *does* work: if textual selection isn’t the important part, then the important part lies elsewhere.
+At first, I thought it was very possible that this would not work, that I would produce an incoherent list with nothing to offer our understanding of 1790s literature.
+(Indeed, my reader may still judge that I have failed.)
+But as I began to read, it seemed like literary close-reading can in fact find informative meaning even with completely arbitrary texts.
+I think this success is not, in fact, too remarkable.
+If the core thesis is something like “historical contexts have perceivable impacts on literary output,” then those impacts *ought* to be present in all texts--- and therefore ought to be perceivable in *any* text.

+The problem with arbitrary textual selection is not that one cannot find traces of historical processes; it’s a rhetorical-narrative problem.
+Underwood and Piper both discuss the fact that part of what a literary scholar does is *tell a good story*.
+It can be hard to tell a good story about an invoice, especially when one cannot even read the invoice itself.

 In earlier chapters, especially chapter 1, the 1790s provided a backdrop to explore my real subject of contemporary literary databases.
 In this chapter, however, my real subject is 1790s print culture in England; I am curious about how this subject might be illuminated differently through my unusual sampling method (in the vein of speculative computing) but several of my sampling principles are defined around the goal of actually acquiring sufficient titles to answer my questions.
 First, for example, I decided to work with my “post-cleaning” sample, to exclude non-English or non-1790s works.
 Although it is interesting to note the “false positives” that appear, their presence in the sample would limit my ability to comment meaningfully on my actual subject, 1790s print in England.
 I also decided that I would re-sample from ECCO instead of the ESTC if I could not find a way to personally read at last five of the works in the ESTC sample.

 I preferred to select my texts from the ESTC because it is the largest/broadest corpus from which I can sample.
 This would allow me to perform another case study “spot check” like the exploration of Charlotte Smith’s works in chapter 1: of the works I read from the ESTC, which are also available in other resources, and why?
 Sampling from ECCO instead would eliminate the possibility of finding works present in, eg, HathiTrust but *not* ECCO, and reduces the ability of this experiment to illuminate the database ecosystem.
 Nonetheless, I prefer in this chapter to limit my observations about databases in order to increase my ability to discuss the 1790s in England.

-I considered balancing my sample chronologically, e.g., taking one works from each year 1789-99.
+I considered balancing my sample chronologically, e.g., taking one work from each year 1789-99.
 Doing so would reduce the chance that my random sample would overrepresent more productive years.
 However, I decided that such chronological overrepresentation would be exactly the kind of phenomenon I’d like to discover.

+Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
+Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
+(41)

 To take my sample, I used my “ESTC records - cleaned” spreadsheet from OpenRefine, which included 51,090 rows of data.
 I installed the “GOKb Utilities extension” for OpenRefine (https://github.com/ostephens/refine-gokbutils).
 I created a column called “Random number,” using the function randomNumber(0, 51090) (per https://stackoverflow.com/questions/46063173/how-to-make-a-random-sample-in-openrefine).
 However, when I sorted the data numerically, I saw that this did not give them all unique numbers (the first 10 went 1, 2, 3, 3, 5, 6, 6, 7, 7, 8) so this was not what I needed.